 Southern Queensland Country website for 10 other things you can do in your spare time when you teach in Dalby.

 To find out what it's like to live in this community, check out the Western Downs Regional Council's

 Dalby South State School are the 2 local primary schools in town.
 Both schools support students from Dalby and surrounding areas and provide quality learning experiences for their students.
 Their teachers and school leaders set high standards and are passionate about ensuring that the Prep to Year 6 students of Dalby are set up for success as they enter their secondary schooling.

 Dalby State High School is recognised as one of Queensland’s most innovative and progressive secondary schools.
 This reputation comes from a stimulating, well-ordered, safe and supportive environment.
 The school boasts a Trade Training Centre, Languages Centre, science block, dramatic arts space and a farm (known as the Bunya boarding campus), which provides students a high-quality and modern teaching and learning experience for its students and teachers.
 In 2018, they were nominated for the Showcase Award for Excellence in Rural and Remote Education.
 Learn more about their nomination for their work at the Bunya campus on

 Dalby fun fact

 Originally home to the Barungam Aboriginal people, the town was named as The Crossing in 1841, as the point where Myall Creek could be crossed.
-It was then renamed as Dalby in 1853 by the surveyer, Captain Samuel Perry, allegedly after the tiny village of the same name located on the west coast of the Isle of Man in Scotland.
+It was then renamed as Dalby in 1853 by the surveyor, Captain Samuel Perry, allegedly after the tiny village of the same name located on the west coast of the Isle of Man, off the northwest coast of England.